Lie algebraic solution of the Kratzer oscillator in diatomic molecules: Abstract

 \section{Abstract}

-In this article, by de use of $SO(2,1)$ dynamical symmetry, we obtain the solution of the Schr\"odinger equation associated to the anharmonic ro-vibrational motion in diatomic molecules, using the Kratzer oscillator as an oscillator model.
-By canonical transformation of the ro-vibrational Hamiltonian, the energies and ro-vibrational bound states of this simple system are obtained.
-The major importance of this algebraic approach is that this allows us to reduce the degree of the radial Schr\"odinger equation, obtaining a first order ODE whose resolution is considerably simpler than the preceding equation.
-Moreover, we give the physical insight of the $SO(2,1)$ generators and show the relationship between this Lie group with its Lie algebra.
-Finally, by the use of transformation rules of $SO(2,1)$ group, the selection rules for the vibrational quantum number are calculated as a pedagogical example.
+The study of diatomic molecules plays a central role in the understanding of the chemical bond.
+For their simplicity, they serve as a model for the study of more complex molecular systems.
+In this article, we solve the rovibrational Schr\"odinger equation for diatomic molecules using the Kratzer oscillator, by means of \textbf{so(2,1)} Lie algebra.
+The energies and bound states for this simple model are obtained through a canonical transformation of the molecular Hamiltonian.
+The main contribution of the Lie-algebraic approach is that this allows us to reduce the degree of Schr\"odinger equation, obtaining a first-order differential equation whose resolution is considerably simpler than the original one.
+Additionally, we give the physical insight of the symmetry transformation of the SO(2,1) Lie group and show the relationship between this group and its associated Lie algebra.
+Finally, as an illustrative example, we calculated the selection rules for the vibrational quantum number by the use of transformation rules of SO(2,1) Lie group.\\ \textbf{Keywords}: Kratzer oscillator, $\mathbf{so(2,1)}$ Lie algebra, diatomic molecules.